Helioform/RTCW-BSP-Map-Viewer/README.md

   * DirectX 10 and 11 headers and libs

-  * Main Return To Castle Wolfenstein bsp maps, textures and script files unpacked from the RTCW Main folder and placed in WorldMaps folder.
+  * Textures, maps and script files unpacked from RTCW Main folder and placed in WorldMaps folder

   * Graphics Card with Direct3D 10 GPU